 Create a permanent welcome mat by tiling or painting a design that contrasts with the porch floor or front stoop.
 Not only will you not have to worry about replacing the mat when it gets ratty, but you can impress your visitors with your creativity.

 If your driveway is cracked or stained or has vegetation sprouting from it, you can upgrade it for curb appeal without doing a complete redo.
 First repair the cracks and stains (and kill the weeds), then dress it up by staining the concrete or affixing flagstones.
 If you need more room to move your car or park, add stone, brick, or pavers to the sides of the drive to widen it with flair.

 Build a walkway

 Well-designed walkways make your home feel warm and inviting.
 For a dramatic improvement to a straight concrete path, replace it with a contoured one made of stone or brick.
-For a less radical upgrade, apply a colored concrete resurfacer to the old walkway, then edge with brick or stone borders.
+For a less radical upgrade to your curb appeal, apply a colored concrete resurfacer to the old walkway, then edge with brick or stone borders.
 Brick pavers offer traditional, classic beauty to the landscape of any home.

 Porch and stoop railings can deteriorate quickly if not treated properly.
-If your railings are past their prime, look for quality wood or metal components to replace the existing material.
+If your railings are past their prime, look for quality wood or metal components to replace the existing material and improve curb appeal.
 As with other improvements attached directly to the house, make sure the color, scale, design, details, and material are compatible with the home's main features.